PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Evaluation Details

 \subsection{Automatic Evaluation}

 We report automatic evaluation of models for the original planning task in Table \ref{tab:pl_auto_res}.
-Note that the human-written plans are not the only possible plans, hence these automatic metrics may not provide an informative measure of performance.
+Note that human-written plans are not the only possible plans, hence these automatic metrics may not provide an informative measure of performance. {To further verify this, we computed the correlation between the most commonly used BLEU score and human scores.
+We find that BLEU has very weak correlations to human scores of coverage, ordering an overall quality, with a Pearson correlation of 7.7\%, 5.9\%, and 5.6\%.}